 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.

 - 27th July 2019-29th July 2019The Whitstable Oyster Festival, which brings Whitstable together to celebrate the shell fish, has family fun activities, parades, live music and the obvious oyster-eating.
 A great time to explore Whitstable on the Kent coast with loads of delicious fresh seafood to sample.

 - Tankerton Beach is also known as Tankerton Slopes due to grass slopes backing onto the shingle and sand beach.
 The beach has some pretty wooden beach huts.
 At low tide you get a stretch of pebbles known as ‘The Street’ which leads out to sea providing a natural promenade, although care should be taken when the tide comes in.
-Facilities include toilets with disabled access, on-street parking, cafe/restaurant, promenade and grass areas.
-We have no dog information for Tankerton beach.
+Facilities at the beach include toilets with disabled access, on-street parking, cafe/restaurant, promenade, grass areas and beach hut hire.

 - Beach: Tankerton Beach View: Overooking shingle & sand of Tankerton Beach What’s on the menu?: JoJo’s has a coffee shop which is open during the day serving hot and cold drinks , cakes & light bites.
 Its restaurant is open during the evenings and some lunchtimes and serves freshly cooked food with a Mediterranean influence.

 - Whitstable Beach is a pebble beach divided by wooden groynes and backed by colourful beach huts.
 A great selection of seafood restaurants, renowned oysters, and a good range of cafes make Whitstable a delight for foodies.
 Parking, beach huts and the facilities of Whitstable itself.
 We have no dog information for Whitstable beach.